 America’s small business owners are hailed as heroes of free enterprise, not least because they generate two-thirds all new U.S. jobs.
 But it’s often overlooked in the trade debate that 98% of the 300,000 American companies that export are small and medium-sized businesses.

 In fact, smaller companies account for one-third of U.S. merchandise exports, according to a report by the U.S. Department of Commerce.
-The number of small and midsized firms that export has risen about threefold over the past two decades.
+The number of small and midsized firms that export has risen about threefold over the past 25 years.

 While removing the trade barriers that shut U.S. exports out of foreign markets is by far the most cost effective way to help firms of all sizes to boost their sales abroad, export promotion programs focusing on America’s small businesses offer significant gains.
 Showing how smaller companies can gain from trade would also help build political support for international trade.
 By adding to the ranks of small businesses that see direct benefit in exporting, Americans will be able to see more clearly the possibilities offered by worldwide trade.